eric-cato-jr/Active-Directory/README.md

 ![Domain Join Successful](domainjoin.png)

-After configuring DNS correctly, the Windows 11 client machine was successfully joined to the **Eric.local domain**.
+After configuring DNS correctly (pointing to the domain controller), the Windows 11 client machine was successfully joined to the **Eric.local domain**.

 This demonstrates:
-- Proper DNS configuration
+- Proper DNS dependency for Active Directory
-- Successful domain communication
+- Successful authentication with the domain controller
-- Integration of client into Active Directory
+- Integration of a client machine into a centralized domain environment

 ---